daveprowse/prom-live/labs/lab-01/lab-01.md

   /prometheus --help
   ```

-> Note: There may be dependency issues if you install this way.
-The following script is recommended as it sets up your system in a way where you can get right to work with Prometheus.
+> Note: There may be dependency issues if you install this way on an Ubuntu or Debian server.
+The previous script is recommended as it sets up your system in a way where you can get right to work with Prometheus.

 > Note: To build from source, see the Prometheus repository: https://github.com/prometheus/prometheus

+## Windows and macOS

+I do not have a script for Windows or macOS but you can download Prometheus for those OSes from https://prometheus.io/download/.

+- Unzip (or untar) the file.
+- Access the newly created directory.
+- Issue the following command to run Prometheus:

+  `./prometheus`

+  That should run the server and you can access it from `http://127.0.0.1:9090` or `http://localhost:9090`.

+- To stop the server press `Ctrl + C`.

+The configuration file (prometheus.yml) is located within the same directory as the Prometheus executable.

+> Note: This is an easy way to run and learn about Prometheus but will not be feasible in a real-world situation.
+In the field you will want to run it in a Linux server or in a Docker container.

+### Homebrew and Chocolatey

+You could also install Prometheus to macOS and run it as a service using Homebrew:

+- `brew install prometheus`
+- `brew services start prometheus`

+The configuration file would be stored in:

+`/opt/homebrew/etc/prometheus.yml`

+I don't recommend the Chocolatey install of Prometheus for Windows.
+As of the writing of this document Chocolatey carries a much older version.

 ---